 For example, some OTC allergy medications contain decongestants like pseudoephedrine which can raise a user’s heart rate.
 Likewise, the active ingredient in the antihistamine Benadryl (diphenhydramine) causes some tissues to dry out and promotes urinary retention.
 If you have prostate problems and have trouble urinating, this can make your condition worse.

 Better options are decongestants that contain loratadine (Claritin) and cetirizine (Zyrtec), two drugs that moved from prescription to OTC status in recent years.
 In addition, prescription steroid nasal sprays tend to be more effective than antihistamine tablets, though individual responses vary and the two types of drugs are often used in combination.

 Suffering from winter allergies?
 Come see us.

-If you’re experiencing any of the allergy symptoms discussed above, or want to know how to better manage your allergies, please make an appointment with Westchester Health to see one of our allergy/immunology specialists.
+If you’re experiencing any of the allergy symptoms discussed above, or want to know how to better manage your allergies, please call (914) 232-1919 to make an appointment with one of our Westchester Health allergy/immunology specialists.
 He/she will determine the best course of treatment and/or medication and order any necessary tests so that you’ll soon be able to enjoy this wonderful winter season.
 Whenever, wherever you need us, we’re here for you.